joaooliveirapro/sftpguard/README.md

 ## Usage
 You will need to create a `clients.json` file with the following properties.
 This file must be in the same directory as the executable.
+You can [use this template](https://github.com/joaooliveirapro/sftpguard/blob/main/src/clients.template.json).
 ```py
 [
     "client_name": "Client",